 Fruit and Vegetable Nutrition Chart

-Check out our colorful fruit and vegetable nutrition chart and discover why eating the rainbow is so important for growing bodies.
-The bright colors found in fruits and vegetables aren't just fun to look at- they represent different vitamins, minerals, antioxidants, and fiber that our bodies need every day to stay healthy and strong.
+Check out this colorful fruit and vegetable nutrition chart and discover why eating the rainbow is so important for growing bodies.
+The bright colors found in fruits and vegetables are not just fun to look at.
+They also represent different vitamins, minerals, antioxidants, and fiber that our bodies need every day.

-Nutrition experts recommend eating at least five or more servings of fruits and vegetables each day, and the easiest way to do that is by choosing a variety of colors.
-Each color group offers unique health benefits, so mixing reds, greens, oranges, yellows, blues, and purples helps ensure your family gets a wide range of nutrients.
+Nutrition experts recommend eating at least five or more servings of fruits and vegetables each day, and one easy way to do that is by choosing a variety of colors.
+Reds, greens, oranges, yellows, blues, purples, whites, and browns all bring something a little different to the plate.

 Kids Cooking Activities Teaching Materials